getzola/zola/docs/content/documentation/getting-started/overview.md

 This is my second blog post.
 ```

 Back at <http://127.0.0.1:1111/blog/>, our second post shows up on top of the list because it's newer than the first post and we had set *sort_by = "date"* in our `_index.md` file.
-As a final step, let's modify our home page to link to our blog posts.

-The `index.html` file inside the `templates` directory should be:
+As a final step, let's modify `templates/index.html` (our home page) to link to our list of blog posts:

 ```html
 {% extends "base.html" %}